future-internet-lab/rl-for-serverless/README.md

     ├── result_{id}/
         ├── dqn_network_
         ├── target_dqn_network_
+        ├── profiling.npz
         └── train/
             ├── live_average_rewards_DQN.png
             └── log.txt
 ```
+Trained model's weight is saved in `dqn_network_` and `target_dqn_network_`.
+System's information and reward of each episode in training process are saved in `log.txt`.
+Random resource profiling array is saved in `profiling.npz`.

-"dqn_network_" and "target_dqn_network_" contain model's weight. "log.txt" contain system's information and training logging for each step ad episode.
-You can also open "live_average_rewards_DQN.png" by vscode to monitor the training process.
-When the training process is complete, the program will also automatically model using the saved weights.
-Testing is saved in result/test folder.
+You can also open `live_average_rewards_DQN.png` by vscode to monitor the training process.
+When the training process is complete, the program will also automatically test model using the saved weights.
+Testing results is saved in `result/test/` folder.

-You can also use saved model's weights of other training times by running following command, replace "n" with number episode you want to test and "your_main_folder/result/result_{id}" with your folder which contains model's weights file.
+You can also use saved model's weights of other training times by running following command (replace `n` with number episode you want to test and  `your_main_folder/result/result_{id}` with folder which contains model's weights file).
 ```
 python main_dqn.py --train dqn --observe n --folder "your_main_folder/result/result_{id}"
 ```